Jenkins Pipelines Integration

 sh 'phylum-ci --force-analysis --all-deps --depfile Cargo.toml'

-// Perform analysis as part of a group-owned project.
+// Perform analysis as part of an organization and/or group-owned project.

-// A paid account is needed to use groups: https://phylum.io/pricing
+// A paid account is needed to use orgs or groups: https://phylum.io/pricing

 sh 'phylum-ci --group my_group'